 Talent MATCH is funded by the Ministry of Advanced Education and Skills Training in partnership with the Association of Cooperative Education & Work Integrated Learning BC/Yukon (ACE-WIL).

 Talk to one of our advisors to learn which student talent programs can best fit your organizational needs.
 We will connect you to the appropriate post-secondary school(s) and help you identify funding sources and wage subsidies.

 Throughout the process, we are available for any questions you have regarding student talent.
 Contact us at email@example.com to set up a free advising session.Contact us at Talent MATCH

-Program Overview, Funding Information from TECHNATION (a Student Work Placement Program Delivery Partner), Info on Types of Work Integrated Learning, and Interviews with Students.
+Program overview, funding info from TECHNATION (a Student Work Placement Program Delivery Partner), and types of work-integrated learning.

-BC Arts Council Program Officers share information on various funding programs offered that support artists and cultural workers throughout their careers, with a focus on the Early Career Development Program.
+BC Arts Council Program Officers share information on various funding programs offered that supports artists and cultural workers throughout their careers, with a focus on the Early Career Development Program.

-Two SWPP delivery partners: ICTC WIL Digital and Ontario Chamber of Commerce’s Talent Opportunities Program, review fundable student positions, employer and student eligibility criteria, and how to apply for this student wage subsidy.
+Featuring two SWPP delivery partners: ICTC WIL Digital and Ontario Chamber of Commerce’s Talent Opportunities Program.
+They review fundable student positions, employer and student eligibility, and how to apply for this student wage subsidy.